 — Proverbs 1:20

-The purpose isn't for us to think of Jesus as female.
-It is for the purpose of using female attributes to convey relational concepts.
+The purpose isn't for us to think of Jesus as a female.
+It is to use female attributes to convey relational concepts.

 Say to wisdom, “You are my sister,” And call understanding your nearest kin,